paraps/paraps/README.md

   ✩ - if you use suggestive/NSFW jokes often near me you're on kinda thin ice
   </p>
    <p align="left">
-  ✩ - if you're against fictionkins, therians, otherkins, etc.
+  ✩ - if you're against fictionkins, therians, otherkins, etc. ; or have them in your DNI
   </p>
     <p align="left">
   ✩ - if you're just generally mean or rude and make it your whole personality